Georgetown-IR-Lab/QuickUMLS/README.md

 #### Before Starting

 1. Make sure that your Python installation include C headers (e.g., on Ubuntu, make sure `python3-dev` or `python-dev` are installed).
-2. This software requires all packages listed in the requirements.txt file.
+2. This software requires all packages listed in the `requirements.txt` file.
 You can install all of them by running `pip install -r requirements.txt`.
 3. Note that, in order to use `spacy`, you are required to download its corpus.
 You can do that by running `python -m spacy.en.download`.
 4. This system requires you to have a valid UMLS installation on disk.
 The installation can be remove once the system has been initialized.

-#### To get the System Running
+#### How To get the System Initialized

 1. Download and compile Simstring by running `bash setup_simstring.sh <python_version>`, where `<python_version>` is either "`2`" or "`3`".
 2. Initialize the system by running `python install.py <umls_installation_path> <destination_path>`, where `<umls_installation_path>` is where the installation files are (in particular, we need `MRCONSO.RRF` and `MRSTY.RRF`) and `<destination_path>` is the directory where the QuickUmls data files should be installed.
-This process will take between 5 and 30 minutes depending how fast is the drive where UMLS and QuickUMLS files are stored.
+This process will take between 5 and 30 minutes depending how fast the CPU and the drive where UMLS and QuickUMLS files are stored are (on a system with a Intel i7 6700K CPU and a 7200RPM hard drive, initialization takes 8.5 minutes).

+`install.py` supports the following optional arguments:
+- `-L` / `--lowercase`: if used, all concept terms are folded to lowercase before being processed.
+This option typically increases recall, but it might reduce precision;
+- `-U` / `--normalize-unicode`: if used, expressions with non-ASCII characters are converted to the closest combination of ASCII characters.
+- `-E` / `--language`: Specify the language to consider for UMLS concepts; by default, English is used.
+For a complete list of languages, please see [this table provided by NLM](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/abbreviations.html#LAT).

 ## APIs